Although it was introduced around the same time, the Bill of Rights is separate from the main constitution.

-The prohibition of Congress to increase its pay.
+The prohibition of Congress from increasing its pay.
 Instead, to increase the pay of Congress members, there would have to be a vote which would only go into effect during the next Congress.

 Even though this amendment was not accepted at its proposal, in 1982, university student Gregory Watson discovered that the amendment was not time-sensitive.

-By raising awareness for this amendment and lobbying state legislatures to ratify it, Watson was able to push the amendment through to become officially ratified as the 27th amendment in 1992, over 200 years after its initial proposal.
+By raising awareness for this constitutional amendment and lobbying state legislatures to ratify it, Watson pushed the proposed amendment through to become officially ratified as the 27th Amendment in 1992, over 200 years after its initial proposal.

 Amendment Rejection and Rhode Island